In The Throes of Trans-Hysteria Let’s Remember: Real Women Are Made of Sterner Stuff

-As a brilliant Conservative friend of mine doesn’t identify as a trans individual, rather that he has a trans history, he used to be a she:
+A brilliant Conservative friend of mine doesn’t identify as a trans individual, rather that he has a trans history; he used to be a she:

 “And God forbid [anyone should] misgender you.
 Because of these Berkeley snowflake nutcases, we get umbrella’d in with all the cucks in their clitoris hats.”

 I love his honesty.
 I suspect there are millions more like him, transitioning from female to male because they want to live their best life on their own terms, but not make their whole life about some kind of LGBT-cause and be used as political props.

 “My sub-culture is about being a Christian Conservative.
 I voted Republican.
 And I drive a truck.
 You know, being gay or trans is super-accepted here in the States.
 But God forbid you try and come out of the closet as a Conservative.”